-Women face unique challenges when it comes to retirement savings.
-Women are known to be lower pay earners, time out of the workforce to raise children, and running a single-parent household, make it challenging to build a reasonable amount of super.
+Women face unique challenges when it comes to savings.
+Women are known to be the lower pay earner, time out of the workforce to raise children, and running a single-parent household.

 - Super is good for you